matterandvoid-space/subscriptions/README.md

 If this is something that interests you, PRs are welcome.

+### Future ideas

+Integrating with fulcro-inspect - probably by adding instrumentation inside of defsub that happens based on a compiler flag, as well as during re-render - to allow inspecting how long subscriptions took to compute as well as which components they caused to be re-rendered.

 # Differences/modifications from upstream re-frame

 ## Memoized subscription computation functions.